andrasq/node-qfifo/README.md

 ### fifo = new QFifo( filename, accessmode )

 Create a fifo for reading or appending the named file.
-Mode must be `'r'` or `'a'` for read or append mode access.
-The same fifo cannot both read and write.
-Creating a fifo is a fast, the file is only accessed or created on `open()`.
+Mode must be `'r'` or `'a'` to control whether the file will be created if missing: `a` append mode can create the file, `r` read mode requires the file to already exist.
+All fifos can both read and write.
+Creating a new QFifo is a fast, it only allocates the object; the fifo must still be `open`-ed before use.

 ### fifo.open( callback(err, fd) )

-Open or create the file the fifo is using.
-Currently the files being read must already exist, files appended are created empty.
+Open the file for use by the fifo.
 Returns the file descriptor used or the open error.
+The fifo has no lines yet after the open, reading is started by the first `getline()`.

 ### fifo.close( )

 Close the file descriptor.
 The fifo will not be usable until it is reopened.
-Closing the fifo while still writing will produce a write error; use fflush() to avoid this.
+Closing the fifo while still writing will produce a write error; use fflush().

 ### fifo.putline( line )

 Append a line of text to the file.
 All lines must be newline terminated; putline will supply the newline if it is missing.
-Putline is a non-blocking call that buffers the line to be written and returns immediately.
-Writing is is done asychronously in the background in batches.
+Putline is a non-blocking call that buffers the data and returns immediately.
+Writing is is done in batches asychronously in the background.
 The application must periodically yield the cpu for the writes to happen.
 Any write errors are saved in `fifo.error` and no further writes will be performed.

 ### fifo.write( string )